 What is the topping on Korean sausage bread?

-The most popular toppings for Korean sausage bread is the cheese (of course), usually mozzarella, mayonnaise for binding, sweet corn, diced onions, and bell peppers.
+The most popular toppings for Korean sausage bread is the cheese (of course), usually mozzarella, mayonnaise for binding, sweet corn, and diced onions.
 But feel free to adjust the toppings to your liking.

 Korean Sausage Bread